Sone1ka/ProjectionMappingGalleryVisualizer/README.md

 # Gallery Visualizer

-A browser-based tool for visualizing projection-mapped gallery installations to scale.
+A browser-based tool for visualizing a projection-mapped gallery wall installation to scale.
 Compose multi-canvas layouts, preview animated projections blended onto painted subjects, and make informed decisions about canvas sizing, spacing, and projector field-of-projection — all without a projector or physical setup.

 ---